One of the main features of the WordPress software is the ability to quickly and easily enhance your WordPress site’s functionality using plugins.

 - Make your pages printable or downloadable as a PDF file

-- Add sitemaps
+- Add a site map

-- Fight SPAM
+- Block SPAM commenting

 - Add formatted tables

-- Add and manage QR codes
+- Create and manage QR codes

-- Improve your local search listings on Google
+- Improve Google search

-- Add a map
+- Add a map of your business location

 For example, your web visitors can:

-- Contact you using contact forms
+- Contact you via contact forms

-- And so much more …
+- And much more …

-One last thing regarding plugins:
+One last thing about WordPress plugins:

 (Whatever you need done, there’s a WordPress plugin for that!)